Code of Practice for Patient Complaints

-At Castle Rising Dental Surgery we take complaint very seriously and try to ensure that all patients are pleased with their experience of our service.
+At Castle Rising Dental Practice we take complaints very seriously and try to ensure that all patients are pleased with their experience of our service.

 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.
 This procedure is based on these objectives.

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to every patient’s concerns in a caring and sensitive way.